PaddyMcGlone/codemcglone.github.io/_posts/2023-11-28-httpclient.markdown

 This HttpClient class implements the Idisposable interface, this disposable interface states how a class manages the release of unmanaged resources within a C# application.
 Its purpose is to prevent memory leaks within your .NET Core application.

 As developers we are taught, when working with an idispoable instance to use a using statement to ensure the instance is correctly disposed after use.
-However, the HttpClient class is an exception to this rule, as when the client is disposed of by the garbage collector, the underlying HttpSocket is not immediately released and remain in temporary idle state.
+However, the HttpClient class is an exception to this rule, as when the client is disposed of by the garbage collector, the underlying HttpSocket is not immediately released and remains in temporary idle state.

 This socket idling can then result in HttpSocket exhaustion problems which can destabilise your web application.
 Socket exhaustion is not the only issue which can arise from an incorrectly utilised HttpClient.
-DNS related issues can also be issues can also be introduced within your application by a poorly configured HttpClient.
+DNS related issues can also be issues introduced within your application by a poorly configured HttpClient.

 ## Replicating Http Socket Exhaustion
 In the following section I will demonstrate how the combination of HttpClient and using statements introduces socket exhaustion within our application.
 The following code is enough to demonstrate the underlying issue with the HttpClient class when incorrectly purposed.